 The towns and villages between Melbourne and Bendigo are renowned for their antique shops that overflow with treasures, including furniture, silver, china, paintings and bric-a-brac, and for their abundance of gourmet restaurants and wineries.

-From Woodend weave your way through the tree-lined streets and magnificent gardens of Mount Macedon.
-Overnight in cottage accommodation or a fine English-style pub, and call in to sample local wines at the cellar doors of boutique wineries.
-At the summit of the mountain, a short walk from the car park, is the Memorial Cross and several lookouts, from which you can see as far as Melbourne on a clear day.
+Weave your way through the tree-lined streets and magnificent gardens of Mount Macedon.
+Call in to sample local wines at the cellar doors of boutique wineries.
+At the summit of the mountain, a short walk from the car park, you'll find the Memorial Cross and several lookouts, from which you can see as far as Melbourne on a clear day.

 Bendigo to Echuca-Moama

-Take a 60-metre elevator trip beneath the heart of Bendigo to experience the operating Central Deborah Gold Mine on a one-hour tour that follows a 400-metre underground circuit.
+Take a 60-metre elevator underground to experience the operating Central Deborah Gold Mine on a one-hour tour that follows a 400-metre subterranean circuit.
 Then catch the Bendigo Heritage Tram from the front door of the mine for a travelling commentary of Bendigo’s major sights.

-Bendigo Pottery, Australia's oldest working pottery, has a sales gallery, interpretive museum, heritage-listed kilns, wheel throwing lessons, demonstrations and a Clay Play area for kids.
-Head to the nearby Bendigo and Heathcote wine regions, famous for their fine shiraz.
+Pop in to Bendigo Pottery, Australia's oldest working pottery.
+It has a sales gallery, interpretive museum, heritage-listed kilns, wheel throwing lessons, demonstrations and a Clay Play area for kids.
+Alternatively, head to Echuca-Moama via the nearby Bendigo and Heathcote wine regions, famous for their fine shiraz.
 Allow at least an additional 35 minutes of driving (55 kilometres), plus time for detours and wine tasting.